ktinubu/Predict-Stock-With-LSTM/README.md

 The next step is to clean the all the csv files and then test my new network against the one built by [Jakob Aungiers](https://github.com/jaungiers).

 #### Credits
-This project builds on the LSTM built a youtube tutorial by [Siraj Raval](https://github.com/llSourcell) and code by [Jakob Aungiers](https://github.com/jaungiers) who demonstrated how to create a model with one feature.
+This project builds on the on a youtube tutorial by [Siraj Raval](https://github.com/llSourcell) and some helper code by [Jakob Aungiers](https://github.com/jaungiers) who demonstrated how to create a model with one feature.
 I build on this by pre-processing more historical data and increasing the number of features from one to five.